owenbyrne/luhn_validation/README.md

 ## Introduction
 A ruby gem implementing the Luhn (Modulus 10) algorithm commonly used for credit card validation.

+## Important
+This software can only be used to check if a given number passes the Luhn algorithm.
+In cannot determine if a given number belongs to a credit card that is legitimate, in service or in any way valid as it does not interact with any financial institutions.

+Refer to the License for further details.

 ## Installation

 	gem install luhn_validation